 I really hope you will help me in my mission to raise £100,000 for them – this is £1 for each charity for every one of the 25,000 miles from London2London on my expedition.

 Set up by my friend, the wonderful Kristin Hallenga, after she was diagnosed with stage IV breast cancer aged just 23, this charity is all about raising awareness of breast cancer in young women.
+I am a proud Patron of CoppaFeel!

 I love being out on the water and so am happy to support JST in their efforts to get people out there too on tall ships sailing adventures – regardless of ability.
 I am delighted to be a Vice Patron for JST.